Loading

 Running...

-4. What is a labeled for loop and when should you use it?
+Q4.
+What is a labeled for loop in Java and when should it be used ?

-A labeled for loop allows breaking or continuing outer loops in nested loop structures.
+A labeled for loop allows you to break or continue an outer loop from within a nested loop.

 System.out.println(i + " " + j);